wikibonsai/wikirefs/README.md

 Options:

-`filename: string`: a specific filename to be targetted -- non-target-filename wiki constructs will be ignored.
+`opts.filename: string`: a specific filename to be targetted -- non-target-filename wiki constructs will be ignored.

+`opts.kind: string`: specific kinds of wiki constructs may be targetted; valid options are `'attr'` and `'link'`.

+`opts.skipEsc: boolean`: whether or not to skip escaped wiki construct instances; set to `true` by default.

 `kind: string`: specific kinds of wiki constructs may be targetted; valid options are `'attr'` and `'link'`.